 So, let’s look at the three processes in more detail.

 During transpiration, water is pulled through the plant, released through the stomata, and evaporated into the air.
-The soil then reabsorbs the water through the soil, and the process repeats.
+When you water your plant, the roots absorb water from the soil, and the process repeats.

 Humidity is a significant, influential factor, as the more humid the air is, the more the plant will “sweat,” causing more water droplets to appear on your plant’s leaves.